capitalisttofu/stock-market-streaming-app/backend/README.md

 when re-provisioning, except for the `sorted_raw_trade_data` topic as we except it to remain stable when testing and developing.
 If you want to recreate it, set `RECREATE_RAW_TRADE_DATA_TOPIC_ON_PROVISION` to true in the `.env` file and rerun the provision script.

-To provision the kafka instance, make sure you are running the cluster according to the instructions in the root of this repository (using the docker-compose file) and then inside this backend folder run `npm run provision:kafka`
+To provision the Kafka instance, make sure you are running the cluster according to the instructions in the root of this repository (using the docker-compose file) and then inside this backend folder run `npm run provision:kafka`

-### Avro definitions
+### Avro Definitions

 The Avro definitions can be found in the `src/lib/avro.ts` file.

-# Running the application
+# Running the Application

+## Injecting CSV Data to the Raw Data Trade Stream

+Running the script can be done with `npm run csv-to-raw-trade-stream` If when developing you need to clear the stream due to broken data please follow the provisioning instructions above (and setting correct .env value)

+## Testing Output of the buy_sell_advice Topic (and Other Topics)

+We have a simple test script to log every 1000th buy or sell advice event that the pyflink app produces.
+It can be run with `npm run test-buy-sell-consumer`.

+Scripts to consume other topics can also be found in the `package.json`

+## Trade Data API

+The trade data API can be run with `npm run trade-data-api`.

+# Process Descriptions

-## Injecting csv data to raw data trade stream
+## Injecting CSV Data to the Raw Data Trade Stream

 `csv-to-raw-trade-stream` searches for CSV files in the `backend/rawData` directory.
 Non CSV files are ignored.
 Each file is processed one by one in ascending order.
 The parser ignores lines in the csv file, which start with